Capstone-Projects-2025-Spring/project-aac-game-team-b/documentation/docs/testing/unit-testing.md

 application will be able to veiw standarized join room page. it can be found at `StoryQuest/app/JoinRoom/__tests__/page.test.tsx`.

 ### Mocks
 The join room test mocks many diffrent depndencies.
+Some of these dependices are
+- NEXT.js (next/link, next/image)
+- Firebase (doc, getDoc)
+- JRSQ
+- use-sound
 -
 ## Test coverage report:
 npx jest --coverage: This generates the coverage report that showcases even how many lines of code are being tested.